Self-Publishing Tips

 I try to update my Facebook author page daily (try!)
 One doesn’t need something pithy to say.
 In fact, I’m a big fan of memes, mostly related to writing, of course, but sometimes I simply post a nice photo that’s related to one of my books.
 Where do I find these?
 Pinterest has tons (more about Pinterest later).
 Posting on your Facebook author page regularly tells people you are engaged, and they are all the more likely to engage with you.

-When it comes to Twitter, if you are an aficionado, I advise having two accounts, one for fun and one dedicated to your writing.
+When it comes to Twitter (X), if you are an aficionado, I advise having two accounts, one for fun and one dedicated to your writing.
 I write under a pen name, so I use that for my "writing" account.
 (I also have an email address set up specifically for that purpose.)
-If you hate Twitter, then just set up one Twitter account.
+If you hate Twitter, then just set up an author account.
 In your bio, be sure to indicate that you are an author (of whatever genre).
 You’ll be surprised how many like-minded folks will find you and follow you.
 Then search for people you like/admire and follow them.
 Or search for “authors” and follow the ones who sound intriguing.
 There are also several writing groups on Twitter’s “Communities” tab.
 Or search the hashtag #writingcommunity.
 Then – INTERACT.
 Don’t spam people by promoting your novel in every tweet.
 That’s a sure way to lose followers.
 I fast-forward through commercials on my DVR.
 That same principle applies to Twitter.
 People hate the hard-sell.
 Be a real person.

-Comment on other’s tweets, or at least “heart” them.
+Comment on other’s tweets, or at least 🧡 them.
 You may even want to re-tweet the ones you particularly like.
 I purchased another self-published author's book as a way of saying "thank you" for re-tweeting me.
 And it was awesome!

 Be realistic, however.
 If you are only interacting with other authors, most of them, of course, want to sell their own books—not purchase yours.
 It’s good practice to broaden your horizons.